 Anxiety is our body’s way of saying, “Hey, I’m experiencing too much stress all at once.”
 This happens to the best of us.
 But, when that feeling of being “always on alert” becomes background noise that doesn’t go away, that’s when it’s time to seek help.
 Mindfulness and meditation for anxiety is a growing field that can help you navigate the many ways that anxiety can disorder your life.
-And this guide is not meant to serve as a diagnosing tool or a treatment path—It’s simply a collection of research and some practices you can turn to as you begin to right your ship.
+This guide is not meant to serve as a diagnosing tool or a treatment path—It’s simply a collection of research and some practices you can turn to as you begin to right your ship.